-When choosing fats, pick unsaturated fat over saturated or trans fat.
-Here's how to know the difference.By Mayo Clinic Staff
+When choosing fats, pick unsaturated fat over saturated fat.
+Here's how.By Mayo Clinic Staff

-Most foods contain several different kinds of fat, and some are better for your health than others.
-You don't need to completely eliminate all fat from your diet.
+You don't need to eliminate all fat from your diet.
 In fact, some fats actually help promote good health.
 But it's wise to choose the healthier types of dietary fat and then enjoy them — in moderation.

 The facts about fat

-But there is a dark side to fat.
-Fat is high in calories and small amounts can add up quickly.
+But fat is high in calories.
 If you eat more calories than you need, you will gain weight.
 Excess weight is linked to poor health.
 In addition, some types of dietary fat are thought to play a role in cardiovascular disease.

 Harmful dietary fat

-There are two main types of potentially harmful dietary fat — fat that is mostly saturated and fat that contains trans fat:
+There are two main types of potentially harmful dietary fat:

 - Saturated fat.
 This is a type of fat that comes mainly from animal sources of food, such as red meat, poultry and full-fat dairy products.
 Saturated fat raises total blood cholesterol levels and low-density lipoprotein (LDL) cholesterol levels, which can increase your risk of cardiovascular disease.
 Saturated fat may also increase your risk of type 2 diabetes.

 - Trans fat.
 This is a type of fat that occurs naturally in some foods in small amounts.
 But most trans fats are made from oils through a food processing method called partial hydrogenation.
-By partially hydrogenating oils, they become easier to cook with and less likely to spoil than do naturally occurring oils.
-Research studies show that these partially hydrogenated trans fats can increase unhealthy LDL cholesterol and lower healthy high-density lipoprotein (HDL) cholesterol.
+These partially hydrogenated trans fats can increase unhealthy LDL cholesterol and lower healthy high-density lipoprotein (HDL) cholesterol.
 This can increase your risk of cardiovascular disease.